 857.03 Powers and duties of personal representative; in general.
-(1) The personal representative shall collect, inventory and possess all the decedent's estate; collect all income and rent from decedent's estate; manage the estate and, when reasonable, maintain in force or purchase casualty and liability insurance; contest all claims except claims which the personal representative believes are valid; pay and discharge out of the estate all expenses of administration, taxes, charges, claims allowed by the court, or such payment on claims as directed by the court; render accurate accounts; make distribution and do any other things directed by the court or required by law
+(1) The personal representative shall collect, inventory and possess all the decedent's estate; collect all income and rent from decedent's estate; manage the estate and, when reasonable, maintain in force or purchase casualty and liability insurance; contest all claims except claims which the personal representative believes are valid; pay and discharge out of the estate all expenses of administration, taxes, charges, claims allowed by the court, or such payment on claims as directed by the court; render accurate accounts; make distribution and do any other things directed by the court or required by law.

 - (2) The surviving spouse and a distributee who is a successor in interest to all or part of the decedent's one-half interest in marital property may petition the court to approve an exchange of interests in the marital property.
 If the court approves the exchange, the personal representative shall exchange their respective interests in 2 or more items of marital property and distribute the items in a manner to conform with the exchange.
-The exchange shall: - (a) Occur before the final distribution of the estate; - (b) Be composed of items which are fairly representative of the appreciation and depreciation that has occurred since the date of - (c) Be composed of items having a fair market value at the time of exchange equal to what would have been distributed had no exchange request been made, including any money used in the exchange; and - (d) Be reported with a written description of each item, its basis and its fair market value at the time of exchange in the manner prescribed by the department of revenue
+The exchange shall: - (a) Occur before the final distribution of the estate; - (b) Be composed of items which are fairly representative of the appreciation and depreciation that has occurred since the date of death; - (c) Be composed of items having a fair market value at the time of exchange equal to what would have been distributed had no exchange request been made, including any money used in the exchange; and - (d) Be reported with a written description of each item, its basis and its fair market value at the time of exchange in the manner prescribed by the department of revenue.

-History: 1975 c 331, 421; 1987 a 393.
+History: 1975 c.
+331, 421; 1987 a.
+393.

-Cross-references: Chapter 777 deals generally with actions by and against personal representatives
+Cross-reference: Ch.
+777 deals generally with actions by and against personal representatives.

-See s.
-70.22 which deals with assessment of personal property taxes on property in decedent's estates
+Cross-reference: See s.
+70.22, which deals with assessment of personal property taxes on property in decedent's estates.

-See s.
-71.13 (2) which requires the personal representative to file with the assessor of incomes such withholding tax returns (reports) for wages paid, sales tax returns and income tax returns as are due from the decedent and his estate
+Cross-reference: See s.
+71.13 (2), which requires the personal representative to file with the assessor of incomes such withholding tax returns (reports) for wages paid, sales tax returns and income tax returns as are due from the decedent and his estate.

-As the holder of legal title to the assets of the estate, the personal representative has the standing to bring a constitutional challenge against the statute upon which the claim of the appellant is based Estate of Peterson, 66 W (2d) 535, 225 NW (2d) 644.
+As the holder of legal title to the assets of the estate, the personal representative has standing to bring a constitutional challenge against the statute upon which the claim of the appellant is based.
+Estate of Peterson, 66 Wis.
+2d 535, 225 N.W.2d 644 (1975).

-The personal representative's raiture to inform the trial court that the high bidders in a sale of testator's property had been occasional clients did not constitute a breach of fiduciary duty where the sale was publicly advertised-netting 20 to 30 interested viewers of the house-conducted under sealed bid, and authorized as to procedure by both court and estate beneficiaries Estate of Philbrick, 68 W (2d) 776, 229 NW (2d) 573.
-The personal representative's failure to inform the trial court that the high bidders
+The personal representative's failure to inform the trial court that the high bidders in a sale of the testator's property had been occasional clients did not constitute a breach of fiduciary duty when the sale was publicly advertised, conducted under sealed bid, and authorized as to procedure by both the court and estate beneficiaries.
+Estate of Philbrick, 68 Wis.
+2d 776, 229 N.W.2d 573 91975).

 857.035 Disposition of patient health care records.
-If the decedent was a health care provider, as defined under s 146.81 (1), who was an independent practitioner, the personal representative shall comply with s.
+If the decedent was a health care provider, as defined under s.
+146.81 (1), who was an independent practitioner, the personal representative shall comply with s.
 146.819.